 Justine joined RCO in 2014 as an administrative assistant supporting many areas of the agency.
 She trained as an information technology intern and transitioned into an information technology specialist role in 2018.
 Justine continues to pursue her education and is committed to learning and providing excellent customer service.
 Justine’s background is in veterinary and human medicine.
 She enjoys hiking, painting, and spending time with loved ones.

 Henry joined RCO in January 2022 as an outdoor grants manager for the Recreation and Conservation Grants Section.
 Previously, he coordinated environmental and educational AmeriCorps programs with the Washington Service Corps in the Employment Security Department.
 He also has worked for the Nisqually Land Trust and Pacific Education Institute, and even spent time as an AmeriCorps member on a backcountry chainsaw crew in Eugene, Oregon.
 Henry graduated from Pacific Lutheran University’s International Honors Program in 2016 with a degree in environmental studies and communications.
-He is working toward a master's degree in public administration program at The Evergreen State College, focusing on public policy and the environment.
+He holds a master’s degree in public administration with an emphasis in public policy from The Evergreen State College.
 When he’s not working, Henry enjoys kayaking, visiting museums, playing basketball, and hiking.

-Erin joined RCO in September 2022.
+Erin joined RCO in September 2022 and is the administrative assistant for the Governor's Salmon Recovery Office.
 She spent the past two years working as an administrative assistant in the wildlife program for the Washington Department of Fish and Wildlife.
 Before that, she completed a communications internship with the Department of Natural Resources after obtaining her bachelor’s degree in communications studies.
 In her free time, she likes to volunteer as a social media content creator at a farm sanctuary or spend time with her husband and dog.

 Amy joined RCO as a fiscal technician in June 2022.
 Previously, Amy provided customer service in the grocery, retail, and restaurant industries.
 She is a lifelong nature and animal lover and is passionate about the conservation of our resources.